 You cannot use the ALTER_DATABASE_TAB_MONITORING and ALTER_SCHEMA_TAB_MONITORING procedures of the DBMS_STATS package to turn table monitoring on and off at the database and schema level, respectively, because these subprograms are deprecated in Oracle Database 10g.
-Oracle 10g automatically performs these functions.
+Oracle 10g automatically performs these functions, if the STATISTICS_LEVEL initialization parameter is set to TYPICAL or ALL.